 The two specimens we have seen have seen have both been in the same location, on Mafia Island in Chole Bay on Corinne Reef and Milimani Reef with an unfortunate camera fail with the second one which was seen on the end of a second dive when my batteries failed.
 The collector of the holotype noted that it extruded a green acidic liquid which burnt his hands.
 They are among the fastest moving nudibranchs we have seen.

 Tambja olivaria are simultaneous hermaphrodites and mating takes place by connecting the sexual organs which are on the right hand side of the body.
 Once the two organs hook up sperm is transfered across to each specimen.
-Eggs are laid on a solid substrate and when they hatch the larvae become planktonic before growing into adults.
+Eggs are laid on a solid substrate in a ribbon and when they hatch the larvae become planktonic before growing into adults.

 TAMBJA OLIVARIA CLASSIFICATION